koraykupe/holidaypirates-test/README.md

 * Friendly error page for live environment
 * Validation for username and password
 * Add more tests
-* Morde decoupling more dependencies
+* More decoupling more dependencies
+* A common repository
 * Error codes and memorable functions for errors / responses
 * Redirect for controllers and after successful login
 * Don't delete whole input data if there is a validation error